In the Heat of the Night (TV series): First season, 1988

-The first season was filmed in Hammond, Louisiana.
+The first season was filmed on location in Hammond, Louisiana.
 Hammond was selected by James Lee Barrett, who wrote the pilot and was also the executive consultant for the show, to represent the small southern town of Sparta, Mississippi.
 The producers had difficulty finding usable filming locations, because other, more modern structures were close enough to be picked up in the images.
 Eight episodes were filmed—the two-hour pilot movie and six regular one-hour episodes.
 The series premiered on March 6, 1988, with the season finale airing on May 3.

 Many conflicts arose between Juanita Bartlett and Carroll O'Connor over the writing of the series.
 At first, Bartlett allowed O'Connor to consult on the series per his contract.
 After the pilot, however, she ordered scripts from her writers.
 O'Connor described these as "recycled material from other crime shows".
 He was disappointed in the scripts, feeling that the writers were taking big-city stories and imposing them on a small town.
 He believed that the key to this show's success was to express its small-town locale and characters through the stories.
 Scripts would be given to him marked "FINAL: NO REWRITES", but O'Connor often rewrote scripts anyway, angering the production staff members, who felt they were burning up fax machines with the changes.
 O'Connor described Bartlett as a very arrogant person.
 If the show was going to be renewed, then O'Connor was not interested and threatened to quit the show unless the writing improved and Bartlett was replaced as executive producer.
 The early episodes were gritty, raw and considered groundbreaking for that time.
 There was an emphasis on grisly murders or other crimes, rather than the lives of the New South-era characters, for which the series later became known.